peering-manager/peering-manager/docs/templating/tutorial/index.md

     * Building a _route-map_ or _route-policy_ or what ever your platform supports for filtering receiving and announcing prefixes.

-To achieve the goal lets set a few variables at the beginning of your template - we are prepending every configuration item in our router by a specific string to make sure nothing is overwritten what is already there.
+To achieve these goals lets set a few variables at the beginning of your template - we are prepending every configuration item in our router by a specific string to make sure nothing is overwritten what is already there.

 ```
 {#- To avoid conflict with prefedined elements,